paulduchesne/film-as-a-subversive-art/README.md

-# film-as-a-subversive-art
+# Film as a Subversive Art
-Dataset of works featured in Vogel's "Film As A Subversive Art".
+Dataset of works featured in "Film as a Subversive Art" by Amos Vogel.